Nimon77/ft_transcendence/README.md

 We use pgadmin4 to manage our database, it's located at `http://localhost:5000/`.<br>
 The email is `transcendence@42paris.fr` and the password is `transcendence` you may change them in the `docker/pgadmin.env` file.
 > Once logging in, the database may send a lot of logs to the console.
-We tried disabling them, but it's not working everytime.
+We tried disabling them, but it doesn't work everytime.

 We used TypeORM for our database, it provides a lot of features such as migrations, relations, and most importantly, security.